skotzko/oldblog/_posts/2015-01-14-introducing-petabridge.md

 categories:
 - petabridge
 ---
+# Petabridge and the Future Of Open-source Data In .NET

 <img class="lazy center img-center" data-src="/images/interactive_data.jpg" alt="">

 The future of computing is a massively-connected world where everyone and their mother has 3+ devices.
 That means data.
 Lots and lots of data.